 Congresses Constitutional Priorities

 Over the last couple of years Congress has often had trouble establishing a national budget, preferring to take up business that many hope will be undone in the years ahead.
-Many have been angered that the business they are supposed to be doing is being neglected in favor of attempts to grab power from the people and from the states.
+Many citizens have been angered that the business they are supposed to be doing is being neglected in favor of attempts to grab power from the people and from the states.
 Because of that I found myself questioning just exactly what is their job supposed to be anyway?
 This article reviews the document that lists the responsibilities of Congress, our Constitution, and reorders that as a prioritized list for Congressional business.

 Constitutional Roles and Responsibilities